twice02/Java-Programmering-24/exercises/solutions/Code/Indexing/Indexing - Solution.md

 4
 5
 ```
-Looking closer at out for-loop, we see that we start by creating the variable `i` of type `int` and give it the value 0.
+Looking closer at our for-loop, we see that we start by creating the variable `i` of type `int` and give it the value 0.
 We then say `i <= numbers.length`, which means that we run the loop as long as the value of i is less than or equal to the length of our numbers array (which is of length 5).
 We also have `i++` which says that for each loop, we increment the value of `i` by 1.
 Let's quickly just look at the way the computer thinks of this loop (in simplified terms).
 ```
 0 -> Check index 0 in numbers -> number = 1
 1 -> Check index 1 in numbers -> number = 2